Running a Full Node

 These requirements are subject to change as the network throughput increases.

-Before proceeding: Ensure you've reviewed and completed the prerequisites for your chosen deployment method.
+Before proceeding: Ensure you've reviewed and completed the prerequisites.

 Step 1: Set Up Directory Structure